-Captivity causes foot problems
+Captivity can cause foot problems

 Foot health is a serious issue for elephants living in captivity.
 This is what healthy pads and nails look like: